 Clarisa Gracia, MD, Director of the Fertility Preservation Program, speaks about women diagnosed with cancer and techniques available at Penn Medicine to preserve their fertility.

-A message from Penn Fertility Care regarding COVID-19
+A message from Penn Fertility Care regarding COVID-19 and vaccinations

 Today, many patients who survive cancer can expect to live normal and productive lives.
 For some, returning to a "normal" life includes having children.